-Since 2012, Sparsha trust has managed a night shelter known as Apta Mitra (friend of those in distress or need) for up to 60 homeless people in urban Bangalore.
+Since 2012, Sparsha trust initiated a night shelter known as Apta Mitra (friend of those in distress or need) for up to 60 homeless people in urban Bangalore.
 The centre is located in Ulsoor, and is funded by Bruhat Bangalore Mahanagar Palike.

-Apta Mitra provides night shelter for those adults living in dire circumstances or in abject poverty.
-These persons come in to the centre in the evening to sleep and leave in the morning for their respective work.
+Apta Mitra provides night shelter for those adults living in dire circumstances or in extreme poverty.
+These men and women come in to the centre in the evening to sleep and leave in the morning for their respective work.

-The absence of children, relatives or a spouse can make the inmates feel depressed and isolated.
-Sparsha Trust regularly counsels them to assist them to maintain a positive attitude towards life.
+The absence of a family or close ones can make the inmates feel depressed and isolated.
+Sparsha Trust regularly counsels them to help them to maintain a positive attitude towards life.

-Recognizing the importance of recreation in the lives of the elderly staying in Apta Mitra, Sparsha Trust organizes actiities such as a one-day trip to Mysore.
+Recognizing the importance of recreation in the lives of the elderly staying in Apta Mitra, Sparsha Trust organizes activities such as a one-day trips and other events.
 The break from the routine brings cheer to the lives of the shelter’s residents.
 All the logistics of travel and food are covered by Sparsha Trust.

 Sparsha Trust initiated three mobile crèches – two at Mestripalya, behind Manyata Tech Park and one at Hommbale Construction, Kommaghatta, near NICE Road.

-Through this project, children who pass their time in a semi-constructed room without proper food or meaningful activity are given food and health care.
-Although they do not attend school, the project enrolls them in an informal educational system thereby ensuring that the children are able to learn different subjects.
-Depending upon the age group, the children are taught alphabets to basic levels of different subjects.
+Through this project, children who live in a semi-constructed room without proper food or care are given food and health care.
+Although they do not attend school, the project enrolls them in an informal educational system ensuring that they learn various subjects.
+Depending upon the age group, these children are taught alphabets to the basic levels of different subjects.

 - Teaching the basics of Kannada, English and Hindi